Scattering properties of two singularly interacting particles on the half-line: Introduction

 The considered model originated from the theory of many-particle quantum chaos and, in particular, the theory of many-particle quantum graphs \cite{BKSingular,BKContact}.
 Quantum graphs, on the other hand, are (quasi) one-dimensional systems with a (potentially) complex topology.
-Some twenty years ago, by showing that eigenvalue correlations exhibit a behavior predicted by random matrix theory \cite{KS97}, they turned into an important model for understanding better quantum mechanical properties of systems that are associated with chaotic classical dynamics.
-Note that, on a quantum graph, the dynamics becomes chaotic through the scattering of the particle in the vertices and it was for this reason why singular many-particle interactions as in \eqref{FormalHamiltonianI} were introduced since it allows to investigate many-particle quantum chaos by altering the scattering process in the vertices in a way to include genuine many-particle correlations.
+Some twenty years ago, by showing that eigenvalue correlations exhibit a behavior predicted by random matrix theory \cite{KS97}, they turned into an important model for understanding better the quantum mechanical properties of systems that are associated with chaotic classical dynamics.
+As a matter of fact, it is exactly the scattering of a particle in the vertices of a quantum graph which generates a chaotic dynamics.
+Note that scattering in a one-particle system on a quantum graph has been well-studied, see \cite{GNUSMY06,Berkolaiko:2013} and references therein.
+Contrary to that and owing to the fact that there are only few many-body systems which are explicitly solvable \cite{AGHH88}, the scattering properties of many-particle quantum graphs have been much less studied in the mathematical literature \cite{lobanov2008two,MP95}.
+The half-line represents the simplest version of a non-compact quantum graph, however,the methods developed in this paper might prove useful in the discussion of two-particle scattering on more general graphs and of more general singular two-particle interactions as presented in \cite{BKContact,BKSingular,KM16Rep}.

 As outlined in \cite{KM16}, the model to be discussed is also interesting from the point of view of applications.
 For example, singular many-particle interactions on graphs where already considered in \cite{MP95} in order to understand their effect on the conductivity of nanoelectronic devices.
 In their case, the authors imagined some complex structure in the vertices of the graph leading to interactions between the particles whenever they are close to them.
-Regarding our model it was argued in \cite{KM16} that the Hamiltonian \eqref{FormalHamiltonianI} can be understood as describing a system of two electrons moving in a so-called composite wire which is largely normal-conduction except for a relatively small part around the origin where it is superconducting \cite{FossheimSuperconducting}.
+Regarding our model it was argued in \cite{KM16} that the Hamiltonian \eqref{FormalHamiltonianI} can be understood as describing a system of two electrons moving in a so-called composite wire which is largely normal-conductive except for a relatively small part around the origin where it is superconducting \cite{FossheimSuperconducting}.
 In the superconducting part, the pairing effect of superconductivity then leads to attractive two-particle interactions (Cooper pairs) .